HypeCheck

 What the Science Says

-Green oat extract is a concentrated herbal extract from the unripe Avena sativa plant, distinct from oatmeal or oat fiber.
-Clinical trials show it can meaningfully improve blood vessel flexibility in both the heart and brain after 12 weeks of daily use at 1500 mg.
-It has also shown promise for reducing perceived stress and improving sleep quality in people trying to cut back on smoking, though it did not produce lasting cognitive improvements in healthy older adults in one 12-week trial.
+Green oat extract is a concentrated extract from the unripe Avena sativa plant.
+Clinical trials show it can meaningfully improve blood vessel flexibility in both systemic and cerebral arteries after 12 weeks of daily use at 1500 mg.
+It has also shown benefits for stress, sleep quality, and quality of life in adults trying to reduce smoking, at 900 mg/day over 8 weeks.

 What It Doesn't Do